Lola (2024 film)

 Lola is a 2024 American drama film written and directed by Nicola Peltz Beckham, who stars alongside Raven Goodwin, Richie Merritt, Luke David Blumm, Trevor Long, and Virginia Madsen.
-The film was released in the United States on February 9, 2024.
+The film, released in the United States on February 9, 2024, to a limited theatrical release.

 Plot

-Lola James is an exotic dancer with a cocaine addiction by night and a grocer in the morning.
-She works the two jobs constantly in hopes of moving herself and her 9-year-old brother, Arlo, out of their toxic home and to Texas so Arlo can go to a creative kids art school.
-Their mother Mona, an overly religious narcissist, is homophobic and abuses Arlo as he shows interest in makeup and fluidity alike to his sister, Lola.
-Lola has a tumultuous relationship with her ex-boyfriend named Malachi, who is also her drug dealer.
+Lola James is an exotic dancer with a cocaine addiction by night and a drugstore clerk by day.
+She works the two jobs constantly in hopes of moving to Texas so her genderfluid nine-year-old brother Arlo can go to art school.
+Their mother Mona, a fanatically religious narcissist, heaps homophobic verbal abuse on Arlo when he shows interest in makeup.
+Lola has a tumultuous relationship with her ex-boyfriend Malachi, who is also her drug dealer.

-After a night of seeing her mother get physical with Arlo, Lola packs their bags and stays with her coworker and best friend, Babina and Babina's mother, Pearl.
-Just as Lola is about to save up the money to move with her brother, she is fired from her job after her coworker reports her shoplifting.
+After witnessing her mother sexually abuse Arlo, Lola packs their bags and moves them in with her coworker and best friend, Babina, and Babina's mother, Pearl.
+Just as Lola is about to save up the money to move with her brother, she is fired from her drugstore job after her coworker catches her shoplifting.

 Lola goes back to Mona's house to get their dog, Mikey, and is raped by Trick, Mona’s boyfriend.
-Mona figures out where Arlo is being kept and comes back for him against Lola's wishes.

-That night, Mona cuts off Arlo's long hair in fear of him being transgender and being hated by God.
+Mona figures out where Arlo is and comes back for him against Lola's wishes.
+That night, Mona cuts off Arlo's long hair in fear of him being transgender, telling him that God will hate him.
 An upset Arlo runs away and is hit by a car and killed.
-Lola is devastated and Mona blames Lola for his death.
+Lola is devastated; Mona, meanwhile, blames Lola for his death.

-Lola dives deeper into her addiction, becoming uncaring of the world around her.
-She begs Malachi for cocaine and breaks down after he refuses.
+Lola numbs her grief with cocaine, and as her addiction worsens she begs Malachi for a fix, breaking down after he refuses.
 Lola gets sick and takes a pregnancy test that reveals that she is now pregnant with Trick's child.
 She decides to keep the baby and promises Babina that she will stay clean.
-The next day, Malachi drives her to an addict support group meeting.
+The next day, Malachi drives her to an addiction support group meeting.

 Lola's pregnancy becomes visible and a coworker at the strip club shows admiration for her keeping the baby.
 Babina supports her by reading about having a child and getting her job back.
 Lola runs into her mother at the pharmacy she works at and tells her who her child's father is, to Mona's dismay.
 The girls from Lola's strip club give her some money.
 She shares her story at her last meeting with the support group.
-Six months pregnant now, Babina drives Lola to the bus station to start her new life and they have a tearful goodbye.
+Babina drives Lola to the bus station to start her new life and they have a tearful goodbye.
 Years later, Lola is shown to be having fun with her daughter and Malachi at a carnival.